kawaljeetbengle/Evolent/README.md

 --Configuration to be done--
-Change the dataSource from Web.config file in WebApiProject Create virtual directory from WebApiProject for http://localhost/WebApiProject Create a database: "EvoDB"
+Change the dataSource from Web.config file in WebApiProject Create virtual directory in IIS from WebApiProject for http://localhost/WebApiProject Create a database: "EvoDB"
 Run the script "Table Creation Script"
+Run the solution EvoClientSPA

 --Technology/Tools stack used--